We didn’t set out to revolutionize the men’s barbershop or the men’s salon, but in 2004 we discovered something that took us by surprise.

 Most of the male-focused salons – especially the salon chains – didn’t even view the men’s haircut as its top priority.

-Salons realized that if they diverted the your attention by using sports, music, fancy woodwork, or a variety of other gimmicks, they could do low quality “one size fits all” haircuts and still call themselves a men’s shop.
+Salons realized that if they diverted your attention by using sports, music, fancy woodwork, or a variety of other gimmicks, they could do low quality “one size fits all” haircuts and still call themselves a men’s shop.
 So they severely oversimplified the men’s haircut and put less focus on client satisfaction and more focus on getting you out of the chair as fast as possible.

 This is still how the majority of chain salons operate today.
 It’s about numbers, not quality.